Gray v. Perry: Conclusion

+Aftermath and appeal

 Adam Neely, a jazz musician in New York, highlighted the dangerous precedent of allowing exclusive rights over building blocks of musical compositions.
 Since the verdict on "Blurred Lines" there was an emergence of lawsuits focusing on commonplace musical elements in combination; and the decisions in Zeppelin and Perry et al., have been received as a move in the right direction by many litigators and musicians.
 Christine Lepera, the lawyer for Katy Perry said that the chilling effect created by "the 'Blurred Lines' curse" in the music industry had been lifted with this verdict.

 Marcus Gray filed a notice of appeal to the Ninth Circuit on April 13, 2020.
-The Ninth Circuit ruled 3–0 in March 2022 in Perry's favor, upholding the District Court's ruling.
+The Ninth Circuit ruled 3–0 in March 2022 in Perry's favor, upholding the district court's ruling.
 In the opinion, the court stated "The portion of the 'Joyful Noise' ostinato that overlaps with the 'Dark Horse' ostinato consists of a manifestly conventional arrangement of musical building blocks.
 Allowing a copyright over this material would essentially amount to allowing an improper monopoly over two-note pitch sequences or even the minor scale itself."
+The court's opinion focused on the extrinsic test for substantial similarity and did not comment on the other issues decided by the district court, concluding that it was unnecessary to "reach any other issue in this case."
+The Ninth Circuit's opinion was authored by Judge Milan D. Smith, who had also recently authored the court's opinion in another high-profile music copyright case, Williams v.
+Gaye.
+The opinion was recognized within the legal community as one of the most important copyright decisions of 2022.